oskariorg/oskari-docs/md/documentation/architecture_basics.md

 ### The component architecture

-The Oskari Platform includes a frontend, a backend and in the future also a service bus.
+Oskari includes a frontend, a backend and in the future also a service bus.

 The user interface is implemented in JavaScript and the server functionality in Java.

-The picture below shows the components of Oskari Platform.
+The picture below shows the components of Oskari.

 For a more detailed view of the architecture, see the [frontend architecture](/documentation/development/architecture) and the [backend architecture](/documentation/architecture/components) documents.